The double-entry system of accounting or bookkeeping means that for every business transaction, amounts must be recorded in a minimum of two accounts.

-- Cashbook, general ledger debtors ledger and creditors ledger are maintained.
+- The cashbook, general ledger debtors ledger, and creditors ledger are maintained.

 - Arithmetical accuracy can be checked by preparing a trial balance at any time.

-- Trading, profit and loss accounts and balance sheet are prepared.
+- Trading, profit and loss accounts, and balance sheets are prepared.

 - For interpretation of the financial statement, different ratios can be computed.